-51. The paper properly cites the other Challenge papers when referenced.
-This is the format for this year's CinC proceedings paper publications:

-Authors et al. Title.
-In 2022 Computing in Cardiology (CinC), volume 49.
+The paper properly cites the Challenge description paper.
+The paper does not cite a URL, a website, or any other reference to describe the Challenge.
+The paper properly cites the Challenge data paper.
+The paper properly cites the other Challenge papers when referenced.
+This is the format for this year's CinC proceedings paper publications: Authors et al. Title.
+In 2023 Computing in Cardiology (CinC), volume 50.
 IEEE, 2023; 1-4.

-- 52. The paper does not cite irrelevant publications. - 53.
-The references are properly formatted, including proper capitalization and details. - a.
-Citation information from Google Scholar and other resources may have incorrect or improperly formatted information.
-Please review the citation information before using it. - b.
-Examples of incorrect capitalization include 'physionet', 'cinc', 'ecg', 'pcg', 'qrs', 'physiological measurement', and 'neurips'. - c.
-Your BibTeX file may have the correct capitalization, but your PDF file may not.
-You can force BibTeX to preserve capitalization in your BibTeX file by enclosing letters in braces, e.g., '{P}hysio{N}et' and '{ECG}'. - 54.
+The paper does not cite irrelevant publications.
+The references are properly formatted, including proper capitalization and details. ☐ Citation information from Google Scholar and other resources may have incorrect or improperly formatted information.
+Please review the citation information before using it.
+Examples of incorrect capitalization include 'physionet', 'cinc', 'ecg', 'pcg', 'qrs', 'physiological measurement', and 'neurips'. ☐ Your BibTeX file may have the correct capitalization, but your PDF file may not.
+You can force BibTeX to preserve capitalization in your BibTeX file by enclosing letters in braces, e.g., '{P}hysio{N}et' and '{ECG}'.
 The contact information includes the name, address, and email address of one or more authors.
-One contact is usual, but multiple contacts are fine.
+One contact is usual, but multiple contacts are fine